 The vessel was delivered to JAMSTEC in March 2016.

 The vessel is 100.5m long, 20.5m wide and 9m deep.
 It has a draft of 6m and a gross tonnage of 5,747t.

 The Kamei offers accommodation facilities for 65 personnel, including 27 crew members and 38 researchers.

-The Kaimei is the first research vessel to capture 2D and 3D images of a subject's internal structure.
-The vessel will perform research using a three-mode, multi-channel seismic system, which allows it to conduct high-resolution 2D and 3D surveys.
+The Kaimei is the first research vessel to capture 2D and 3D images of a subject’s internal structure.
+The vessel can perform research using a three-mode, multi-channel seismic system, which allows it to conduct high-resolution 2D and 3D surveys.

 The vessel also features a 40m-long piston corer with a 12,000m-long high-strength fire rope to gather methane hydrate and rare earth mud.
 The corer eases reconstruction of paleoenvironment at inaccessible depths, and helps researchers to reveal the history of earthquakes in the area.

 A 36-bottle CTD / water sampler with a volume of 12l highlights the causes of diminishing submarine resources and the impact of the environment.
 The 12,000m-long, high-strength fibre rope attached to the water sampler helps reach deeper in the water to collect samples for studying the effects of climate change on marine life.